 Literacy Volunteers-HBPL is a service of Huntington Beach Public Library with a rich history of providing adult literacy services for the community.
 The program was originally an affiliate of a national organization called Literacy Volunteers of America (LVA), which was founded by Ruth Colvin in Syracuse, New York, in 1963.
 Our local chapter was established in 1984 by Linda D. Light as part of a state-wide California initiative, California Library Literacy Services.
-In addition to our Central Library location, Oak View Literacy program is a key serviced offered to the community.
-We are an affiliate of ProLiteracy, which has 1,200 affiliates in the United States of the District of Columbia.
+In addition to our Central Library location, the Oak View Literacy program is a key service offered to the community.
+We are an affiliate of ProLiteracy, which has 1,200 affiliates in the United States and 35 countries worldwide.

 Read and Explore

 Read ProLiteracy’s Adult Literacy Facts.